Active noise control: Applications

-Active vs. passive noise control
+Active vis-à-vis passive noise control

-Noise control is an active or passive means of reducing sound emissions, often for personal comfort, environmental considerations or legal compliance.
+Noise control is an active or passive means of reducing sound emissions, often for personal comfort, environmental considerations, or legal compliance.
 Active noise control is sound reduction using a power source.
 Passive noise control is sound reduction by noise-isolating materials such as insulation, sound-absorbing tiles, or a muffler rather than a power source.

-Active noise cancelling is best suited for low frequencies.
+Active noise canceling is best suited for low frequencies.
 For higher frequencies, the spacing requirements for free space and zone of silence techniques become prohibitive.
-In acoustic cavity and duct based systems, the number of nodes grows rapidly with increasing frequency, which quickly makes active noise control techniques unmanageable.
+In acoustic cavity and duct-based systems, the number of nodes grows rapidly with increasing frequency, which quickly makes active noise control techniques unmanageable.
 Passive treatments become more effective at higher frequencies and often provide an adequate solution without the need for active control.

 History

 The first patent for a noise control system——was granted to inventor Paul Lueg in 1936.
-The patent described how to cancel sinusoidal tones in ducts by phase-advancing the wave and cancelling arbitrary sounds in the region around a loudspeaker by inverting the polarity.
+The patent described how to cancel sinusoidal tones in ducts by phase-advancing the wave and canceling arbitrary sounds in the region around a loudspeaker by inverting the polarity.
 In the 1950s Lawrence J. Fogel patented systems to cancel the noise in helicopter and airplane cockpits.
 In 1957 Willard Meeker developed a working model of active noise control applied to a circumaural earmuff.
 This headset had an active attenuation bandwidth of approximately 50–500 Hz, with a maximum attenuation of approximately 20 dB.
 By the late 1980s the first commercially available active noise reduction headsets became available.
 They could be powered by NiCad batteries or directly from the aircraft power system.